yugabyte/yugabyte-db/docs/content/latest/sample-data/chinook.md

 ## Install the Chinook sample database

+Follow the steps here to download and install the Chinook sample database.

 ### Before you begin

-You can install and use the Chinook sample database using either a local installation of YugabyteDB, or be connected to a cluster in Yugabyte Cloud.
+You can install and use the Chinook sample database using either a local installation of YugabyteDB, or when connected to a cluster in Yugabyte Cloud.
+In either case, you use the YugabyteDB SQL shell ([ysqlsh](../../admin/ysqlsh/)), which provides a CLI for interacting with YugabyteDB using [YSQL](../../api/ysql/).

 To get up and running quickly with YugabyteDB, refer to [Quick Start](/latest/quick-start/).

-To connect to your Yugabyte Cloud cluster using `ysqlsh`, refer to [Client Shell](../connect-to-clusters#connect-via-client-shell).
+To connect to your Yugabyte Cloud cluster using `ysqlsh`, refer to [Client Shell](../../yugabyte-cloud/cloud-basics/connect-to-clusters/#connect-via-client-shell).

 ### 1. Download the SQL scripts (optional)